 We have greater awareness of our neighbors than ever before.
 This awareness includes the present reality of great division across racial and ethnic lines.
 Your congregation can play a key role in creating safe space to have difficult conversations about racial inequities.
 You can help lead the way in moving our culture toward collective action to achieve a fairer and more just society.

 Dr. Michael R. Twyman, subject matter expert on race and racism, leads this full-day workshop.
 He will help increase your understanding about race, as well as actions and responses your congregation can take to combat racism.
+This is a highly interactive workshop, so come prepared to participate in dialogue about all of the topics listed below.
+Dr. Twyman will use this time as an opportunity to model how to have open, honest conversations about race and racism.

 In the morning session, he will define terms, introduce a conceptual framework for race, discuss the historical precedents and the science of race, and present the implications for the role race plays in the life of congregations and in the broader community.
 In the afternoon session, he will facilitate an interactive, hands-on deep dive into how your congregation can be mobilized and empowered to promote racial justice within your respective institutions, and the communities you represent and are called to serve.